shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Surprise!”

+“Gah!”
+Gra wiped himself off with a napkin.

+“He’s still asleep.”
+Reesu peeked under the bucket at Sui’s eyes.
+“That unconscious card really works wonders.”

+“He’s lucky, not having to be awake to see this.”

 “What’s going on?”
 Sui poked his head up, completely in the dark under the bucket.
 “Why’s everything smell like blood?”

 “It’s because it is blood!”